JoshDoug/Notes/Java/JavaSE/Java-Lang.md

 System.out.println(formattedBigNum);
 ```

-The output here would be the String: `10,000,000`, nicely formatted.
+* The output here would be the String: `10,000,000`, nicely formatted.
+* The formatter can be configured by using a `Locale` instance in the constructor method (`NumberFormat.getNumberInstance(locale)`)
+* Same can be done for currency: `NumberFormat.getCurrencyInstance(new Locale("da", "DK"));`, this would format the currency for Denmark.

 Using `BigDecimal`, because `double` isn't always exact: